 America’s renewable energy resources are enough to power the nation several times over.
 According to the National Renewable Energy Laboratory, the United States has the technical potential to meet its current electricity needs more than 75 times over with solar energy and more than 10 times over with wind energy.
 The technologies needed to harness and apply renewable energy are advancing rapidly.
 And researchers from a wide variety of academic and governmental institutions have developed a variety of scenarios suggesting renewable energy can meet all or nearly all of our society’s needs.

 The U.S. should plan to meet all of its energy needs — for electricity, transportation and industry — with clean, renewable energy, and put policies and programs in place to achieve that goal.

 Repowering America with clean, renewable energy is a key strategy in phasing out carbon pollution by 2050 — a necessary step to prevent the worst impacts of global warming.
 Transitioning to clean, renewable energy will also improve our health by preventing hazardous air pollution, and increase our safety by protecting us from the hazards of extracting, transporting and processing dangerous fuels.

 Local governments, utilities and companies are also taking action.
-165 cities and towns across the country have committed to 100% renewable energy, and 50 cities have already achieved it.
+There are 165 cities and towns across the country that have committed to 100 percent renewable energy, and 50 cities have already achieved it.
 Several utilities, including Xcel Energy, the Platte River Power Authority and MidAmerican Energy, have made commitments to source their electricity from carbon-free or renewable sources.
-The organization RE100 has also collected 100% renewable energy commitments from over 260 companies, including IKEA, Google and Facebook.
+The organization RE100 has also collected 100 percent renewable energy commitments from over 260 companies, including IKEA, Google and Facebook.